Yashpal Sharma: Guts, glory and less feted innings of '83 WC that BBC didn't cover | Sports-Games

 ''And how can I forget his 'Ravi Jadeja' like throw from short leg to the non-striker's end to get Allan Lamb when I was bowling,'' his long-time North Zone teammate Kirti Azad nearly choked while speaking to PTI.

-Not a bad time to visit YouTube and watch the 'Channel Nine' clippings.
+Not a bad time to visit the YouTube and watch the 'Channel Nine' clippings.

-In fact, Yashpal's entry into the national reckoning as a gutsy Punjab batsman happened in the mid-'70s when late Dilip Kumar dropped in at the Mohan Meakin ground (Mohan Nagar, Ghaziabad) to watch Punjab take on Uttar Pradesh.
+In fact, Yashpal's entry into the national reckoning as a gutsy Punjab batsman happened in mid '70s when late Dilip Kumar dropped in at the Mohan Meakin ground (Mohan Nagar, Ghaziabad) to watch Punjab take on Uttar Pradesh.

-Recently, after Dilip Saab's demise, Yashpal recalled how the veteran actor came up to him and told him that he will speak to someone in Mumbai so that his talent was recognized.
+Recently, after Dilip saab's demise, Yashpal recalled how the veteran actor came up to him and told him that he will speak to someone in Mumbai so that his talent was recognised.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)